Reinforcement learning: Principles

-Formulating the problem as an MDP assumes the agent directly observes the current environmental state; in this case the problem is said to have full observability.
-If the agent only has access to a subset of states, or if the observed states are corrupted by noise, the agent is said to have partial observability, and formally the problem must be formulated as a Partially observable Markov decision process.
+Formulating the problem as a Markov decision process assumes the agent directly observes the current environmental state; in this case, the problem is said to have full observability.
+If the agent only has access to a subset of states, or if the observed states are corrupted by noise, the agent is said to have partial observability, and formally the problem must be formulated as a partially observable Markov decision process.
 In both cases, the set of actions available to the agent can be restricted.
 For example, the state of an account balance could be restricted to be positive; if the current value of the state is 3 and the state transition attempts to reduce the value by 4, the transition will not be allowed.

-When the agent's performance is compared to that of an agent that acts optimally, the difference in performance gives rise to the notion of regret.
-In order to act near optimally, the agent must reason about the long-term consequences of its actions (i.e., maximize future income), although the immediate reward associated with this might be negative.
+When the agent's performance is compared to that of an agent that acts optimally, the difference in performance yields the notion of regret.
+In order to act near optimally, the agent must reason about long-term consequences of its actions (i.e., maximize future rewards), although the immediate reward associated with this might be negative.

 Thus, reinforcement learning is particularly well-suited to problems that include a long-term versus short-term reward trade-off.
-It has been applied successfully to various problems, including robot control, elevator scheduling, telecommunications, backgammon, checkers and Go (AlphaGo).
+It has been applied successfully to various problems, including energy storage, robot control, photovoltaic generators, backgammon, checkers, Go (AlphaGo), and autonomous driving systems.

-Two elements make reinforcement learning powerful: the use of samples to optimize performance and the use of function approximation to deal with large environments.
-Thanks to these two key components, reinforcement learning can be used in large environments in the following situations:
+Two elements make reinforcement learning powerful: the use of samples to optimize performance, and the use of function approximation to deal with large environments.
+Thanks to these two key components, RL can be used in large environments in the following situations: